-The Local List Campaign is funded by the Ministry of Housing, Communities & Local Government (MHCLG) and was confirmed in January 2021; the project, which covers 22 County areas across England, is also supported by Historic England.
+The Local List Campaign is funded by the Department for Levelling Up, Housing and Communities (formerly known as the Ministry of Housing, Communities & Local Government) and was confirmed in January 2021; the project, which covers 22 County areas across England, is also supported by Historic England.

 The Lancashire Local List Project is being facilitated by Growth Lancashire Ltd, working in partnership with all the Lancashire Local Authorities including Lancashire County Council to identify local heritage across the County; please visit our partner page here.

 Our local heritage - including buildings, monuments, sites, places, areas, historic parks and gardens or other designated landscapes - can be formally identified in numerous ways, with one such way being through Local Heritage Lists.
 These lists enable the significance of heritage assets and the essential role they play in our communities to be better acknowledged.

 To be successful, Local Heritage Lists need to be developed on strong collaborative partnerships with a variety of stakeholders including local authorities and the community; by including a diverse range of participants, local lists are more likely to be reflective of the historic distinctiveness of local communities, making local lists more relevant and representative.
 We want the Lancashire Local List Project to be inclusive, with all parts of the community being encouraged to contribute, to ensure that a wide range of voices and histories are reflected in the information collected throughout the project.

 The information on our website, along with guidance and training opportunities, will give you a greater understanding of:

 The benefits of creating a Local Heritage List and how it can promote the conservation of local heritage.